 Lloyd’s will transfer certain EEA insurance policies to Lloyd’s Brussels via a Part VII transfer, expected to be effective on 31 December 2020.
 The proposed transfer will not change terms and conditions of any policy, except that Lloyd’s Brussels will become the insurer and Data Controller in respect of the transferred policies.
 Further information about the proposal (including whether it could affect your pre-transfer position), which policies are transferring, your rights and what you need to do can be found at www.lloyds.com/brexit-transfer

-On 1 January 2019, ACE Europe Life SE (“AEL SE”) also successfully redomiciled from the UK to France.
-AEL SE is now headquartered in France with its registered office at La Tour Carpe Diem, 31 Place des Corolles, Esplanade Nord, 92400 Courbevoie.
+On 1 January 2019, Chubb Life Europe SE (“CLE SE”) also successfully redomiciled from the UK to France.
+CLE SE is now headquartered in France with its registered office at La Tour Carpe Diem, 31 Place des Corolles, Esplanade Nord, 92400 Courbevoie.
 It is entered into the Nanterre companies register under number 497 825 539.
-Since 1 January 2019, AEL SE has been authorised and supervised by the ACPR.
+Since 1 January 2019, CLE SE has been authorised and supervised by the ACPR.

-The UK branch of the company is based at Chubb’s Regional European headquarters at 100 Leadenhall Street, London EC3A 3BP.
-As a branch of an EEA company, AEL SE is subject to limited regulation by the Financial Conduct Authority (FS Register number 820989).
-After the end of the transition period, AEL SE will also rely on the UK Government’s Temporary Permissions Regime.
+The UK branch of the company is based at Chubb’s Regional EMEA headquarters at 100 Leadenhall Street, London EC3A 3BP.
+As a branch of an EEA company, CLE SE operates in the UK under the Temporary Permissions Regime while it seeks full authorisation.
+CLE SE changed with effect from 31 March 2021.
+Previously the company was known as ACE Europe Life SE.

 We continue to benefit from the S&P “AA” rating assigned to core operating companies within the Chubb Group.